Text2Motion: From Natural Language Instructions to Feasible Plans: Results

-Our second hypothesis is that integrated semantic and geometric reasoning is required to solve the \PAP{} family of tasks (defined in Sec.~\ref{subsec:task-suite}).
-We test this hypothesis by comparing Text2Motion and \hm{}, which represent two fundamentally distinct approaches to combining symbolic and geometric reasoning. \hm{} uses Q-functions of skills to optimize $k$ skill sequences \textit{after} they are generated by the LLM.
-Text2Motion uses primitive Q-functions as a skill feasibility heuristic (Eq.~\ref{eq:q-function-score}) for integrated planning \textit{while} a skill sequence is being constructed.
+Our second hypothesis is that search-based reasoning is required to solve the \PAP{} family of tasks (defined in Section~\ref{subsec:task-suite}).
+We test this hypothesis by comparing \se{} and \sh{}, which represent two distinct approaches to combining symbolic and geometric reasoning to maximize the overall planning objective (Eq.~\ref{eq:tamp-score}). \sh{} uses Q-functions of skills to optimize $K$ skill sequences (Eq.~\ref{eq:taps-objective}) \textit{after} they are generated by the LLM. \se{} uses Q-functions as skill feasibility heuristics (Eq.~\ref{eq:motion-step-score-decomp}) to guide search \textit{while} a skill sequence is being constructed.

-In the first two tasks (\LH{}, Fig.~\ref{fig:planning-result}), we find that \hm{} achieves slightly higher success rates than Text2Motion, while both methods achieve 100\% success rates in the third task (\LH{} + \LG{}).
-While confounding at first, this result indicates a subtle advantage of \hm{} when multiple feasible plans can be directly inferred from $i$ and $s_1$: it can capitalize on diverse orderings of $k$ generated skill sequences (including the one specified in $i$) and select the one with the highest likelihood of success.
-For example, Task 1 (Fig.~\ref{fig:evaluation_task_suite}) asks the robot to put three boxes onto the rack; \hm{} allows the robot to test multiple different strategies while Text2Motion's integrated approach only outputs one plan.
-This advantage is primarily enabled by bias in the Q-functions: Eq.~\ref{eq:taps-objective} may indicate that \graytext{Place(dish, rack)} then \graytext{Place(cup, rack)} is more geometrically complex than \graytext{Place(cup, rack)} then \graytext{Place(dish, rack)}, while they are geometric equivalents.
+In the first two tasks (\LH{}, Figure~\ref{fig:planning-result}), we find that \sh{} achieves slightly higher success rates than \se{}, while both methods achieve 100\% success rates in the third task (\LH{} + \LG{}).
+This result indicates a subtle advantage of \sh{} when multiple feasible plans can be directly inferred from $i$ and $s_1$. \sh{} can capitalize on diverse orderings of $K$ generated skill sequences (including the one specified in $i$) and select the one with the highest success probability (Eq.~\ref{eq:motion-parameter-score}).
+For example, Task 1 (Figure~\ref{fig:evaluation_task_suite}) asks the robot to put three boxes onto the rack; \sh{} allows the robot to test multiple different skill sequences while \se{} only outputs a single plan.
+This advantage is primarily enabled by bias in the Q-functions: Eq.~\ref{eq:stap-score} may indicate that \graytext{Place(dish, rack)} then \graytext{Place(cup, rack)} is more geometrically complex than \graytext{Place(cup, rack)} then \graytext{Place(dish, rack)}, while they are geometric equivalents.